 Protecting against terrorism and money laundering

-Charities are at risk of being misused by individuals or other organisations to finance or support terrorist activity or assist money laundering.
+Charities are at risk of being misused by individuals or other organisations to finance or support terrorism or assist money laundering.
 It is wise to be aware of the risks, and to take appropriate precautions.

 The following information is designed to:

-- outline some principles a charity can use to help reduce this risk
+- provide some ways a charity can help reduce this risk

 - assist charities to understand and comply with legal requirements in relation to terrorism financing.

-Terrorist activity requires financial support, concealment or opportunities for recruitment, whereas money launderers aim to legitimise money sourced in illegal activities.
+Terrorism activity requires financial support, concealment or opportunities for recruitment, whereas money launderers aim to make money made from illegal activities seem legitimate.

 - raising funds in the name of the charity or charitable purposes and then redirecting the funding with or without the knowledge of the charity